nireo/serie/README.md

 - `http.go` exposes a http interface for the data engine.
 - `engine.go` implements a LSM-tree database modified to better fit time series data.
 - `query.go` implements a lexer and custom query language that can be used to query time series data.
+- `distributor.go` distributes nodes given a metric it chooses the nodes to distribute to using consistent hashing.
+- `multiplexer.go` combines the rpc service in distributor and the common http interface to communicate with nodes.

 ## Configuration